Regular Tree Algebras

 \section{Deterministic tree algebras}

-In Theorem~\ref{Thm: abstract characterisation} we have provided a characterisation of regular tree algebras in terms of an unspecified second class of algebras that characterises the regular languages.
-We can obtain a more informative result by finding a relationship between the class of regular tree algebras and a concrete class of algebras.
+In Theorem~\ref{Thm: abstract characterisation} we have provided a characterisation of regular tree algebras in terms of an unspecified second class~$\calC$ of algebras that characterises the regular languages.
+We can obtain a more informative result by making a concrete choice for~$\calC$.
 In this section we will consider one such class.
-In order to make it as simple as possible, we allow the relationship between the two classes to be more complicated that what we had in Theorem~\ref{Thm: abstract characterisation}.
+In order to make this second class as simple as possible, we allow the relationship between the two classes to be more complicated that what we had in Theorem~\ref{Thm: abstract characterisation}.

+In addition, the characterisation we obtain in Theorem~\ref{Thm: second characterisation} below can also serve as an alternative definition of the notion of a regular tree algebra.
+It has the advantage that it is purely algebraic and does not refer to automata, avoiding the apparent circularity of the original definition.
+Its main disadvantage is that it is more complicated and abstract, which is why we did not adopt it as the official definition.

 For the definition, we need to work with \emph{ordered} algebras.
 An ordered tree algebra $\frakA = \langle A,\pi,{\leq}\rangle$ consists of a tree algebra $\langle A,\pi\rangle$ that is expanded by a partial order~$\leq$ on~$A$ such that the product~$\pi$ is monotone.
 (We order $\bbT A$ componentwise\?: $s \leq t$ if the trees $s$~and~$t$ have the same shape and each label of~$s$ is less than or equal to the corresponding label of~$t$.)
-Such an ordering is \emph{complete} if it has arbitrary joins and meets.
+Such an ordering is \emph{complete} if it has arbitrary joins and meets (i.e., suprema and infima).
 Morphisms of ordered tree algebras are assumed to preserve the ordering and morphisms of completely ordered algebras are assumed to also preserve joins and meets.
-The class of algebras we are considering in this section is the following one. \begin{Def} Let $\frakA$~be a completely ordered tree algebra.
+The class of algebras we are considering in this section is the following one. \begin{defi} Let $\frakA$~be a completely ordered tree algebra.

 (a) $\frakA$~is \emph{meet-continuous} if products commute with meets, that is, given a tree $T \in \bbT\PSet(A)$ labelled by subsets of~$A$, we have